ralf-boltshauser/next-app-starter/README.md

 ### Prio

 - [ ] paste a fancy dashboard from shadcn into the app route
+- [ ] should be able to reach contact and about etc when signed in
 - [ ] SEO
 - [ ] pnpm